zengelan/eks-workshop/content/005_Welcome/_index.md

   - Push a Amazon Machine Image (AMI) with known issues
   - Identify the issue using MVISION Cloud
   - Resolve the issue
-- Medium Lab - Protecting
+- Medium Lab - Protecting Accidental Exposure
+  - Push a S3 Cloud Formation Template
+  - Identify the issue using MVISION Cloud
+  - Resolve the issue